Blueprint CS Foundations

 The level of engagement with practices and the choice of sub-concepts can be guided, utilizing the four perspectives in CS education: Explorer, Creator, Innovator and Citizen.

-For example, an educator working with students that have no prior experience with CS may scope their unit using the Explorer perspective, which focuses on giving students time to play and gain comfort with CS practices and concepts.
+For example, an educator who has no prior experience with CS, may scope their unit using the Explorer perspective, which focuses on giving students time to play and gain comfort with CS practices and concepts.

 Educators should consider this to be the standard for meaningful CS units.
 As they gain CS content knowledge and experience implementing CS instruction, educators are encouraged to add more concepts and to look at CS educational frameworks with broader scopes such as the K-12 CS framework, or the AP CS Principles framework.